wp-plugins/oik-nivo-slider/readme.txt

 === oik-nivo-slider ===
 Contributors: bobbingwide
 Donate link: http://www.oik-plugins.com/oik/oik-donate/
-Tags: shortcode, Nivo, slider, [nivo], oik, jQuery, slideshow, posts, pages, attachments Requires at least: 3.3
+Tags:  responsive, Nivo, slider, shortcode, [nivo], oik, jQuery, slideshow, posts, pages, attachments Requires at least: 3.3
-Tested up to: 3.4.1
+Tested up to: 3.4.2
 Stable tag: 1.6
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-[nivo] shortcode for the jQuery "Nivo slider" for posts, pages, attachments and custom post types using oik
+[nivo] shortcode for the responsive jQuery "Nivo slider" for posts, pages, attachments and custom post types using oik

 == Description ==
-The [nivo] shortcode implements the jQuery Nivo slider, which is considered by some to be "The Most Awesome jQuery Image Slider".
+The [nivo] shortcode implements the jQuery Nivo slider, which is considered by some to be "The Most Awesome jQuery Image Slider" and is reputed to be the world's most popular jQuery image slider.

+The oik-nivo-slider plugin supports fully responsive sliders using the latest jQuery nivo slider code (version 3.1) It also supports sliders using the previous version - jQuery nivo 2.7.1

 The [nivo] shortcode can be used to display a variety of slideshows with/without links.
 It can be used to direct the user to any post/page/custom content type.